HactarCE/I.tkuil/morphophonology.md

 | Inanimate entity (`P1/S2`) |      rsk       |
 | Abstract concept (`P1/S3`) |      lsk       |

+## Suffix

+Any [VxC](affixes.md#vxc) suffix can act on its own as an indepedent word.

+## Bias

+Unlike 2011 Ithkuil, Bias is no longer conveyed by a suffix, but instead by a word.
+The bias word may be placed anywhere in the sentence, but is usually at the beginning or end or adjacent to the verb.

+The values of bias suffixes are listed under [Cb](affixes.md#cb) on the [affixes page](affixes.md).

 ## Register Placeholder

 The word **o** may be used as a placeholder to convey the morphological category of [Register](register.md).
-It can also be used to draw attention to the following word(s).
+It can also be used to draw attention to the word(s) which follow it.

 ## Parsing Words